 EQUAL - Equal Access to Quality Jobs for Women and Girls in Mexico

-In support of Women’s Global Development and Prosperity Initiative (W-GDP), focusing on women and adolescent girls, EQUAL will increase job quality and safety, create opportunities for economic participation, and address gaps in social programs to reach remote and impoverished families in Mexico.
+EQUAL seeks to increase job quality and safety, create opportunities for economic participation, and address gaps in social programs to reach remote and impoverished families in Mexico.

 The goal of the EQUAL project is to reduce the risk of child labor, forced labor, and other labor rights violations for women and adolescent girls (aged 15-17) working within the agricultural sector.
 The project’s core strategies will:

-- Engage men and boys in the solution – EQUAL will further gender equality by engaging men and boys in women’s empowerment programming.
-The project will deliver communications targeted at men and boys and provide training that will increase their understanding of gender equality and enable them to support women and girls at the household and community levels.
-Through EQUAL, men and boys will be made more aware of gender-based discrimination, violence against women, and labor rights violations that affect women and girls.
-They will be encouraged to support greater involvement of women and adolescent girls in decision-making about household economic priorities and life decisions, such as participating in governments social protection programs.
+- Engage men and boys in the solution – EQUAL seeks to further gender equality by engaging men and boys in women’s empowerment programming.
+The project delivers communications targeted at men and boys and provides training that aims to increase their understanding of gender equality and enable them to support women and girls at the household and community levels.
+EQUAL aims to make men and boys more aware of gender-based discrimination, violence against women, and labor rights violations that affect women and girls.
+Through EQUAL, men and boys are encouraged to support greater involvement of women and adolescent girls in decision-making about household economic priorities and life decisions, such as participating in governments social protection programs.

-- Engage the private sector – EQUAL will provide technical assistance and coaching to private sector stakeholders in Veracruz and Oaxaca to improve their ability to comply with labor rights, in coordination with the public sector.
+- Engage the private sector – EQUAL provides technical assistance and coaching to private sector stakeholders in Veracruz and Oaxaca to improve their ability to comply with labor rights, in coordination with the public sector.

-- Create multiple “tracks” to economic empowerment for women and girls – The project will create multiple tracks to economic empowerment for women and girls—including through education, employment, and entrepreneurship.
+- Create multiple “tracks” to economic empowerment for women and girls – The project seeks to create multiple tracks to economic empowerment for women and girls—including through education, employment, and entrepreneurship.

-- Communicate with multiple audiences to promote dialogue and raise awareness.
+- Communicate with multiple audiences to promote dialogue and raise awareness about these issues.